sktime/skbase/README.md

 # Welcome to skbase

-> A base class for scikit-learn-like and sktime-like parametric objects
+> A framework factory for scikit-learn-like and sktime-like parametric objects

 `skbase` provides base classes for creating scikit-learn-like parametric objects, along with tools to make it easier to build your own packages that follow these design patterns.

 :rocket: Version 0.4.5 is now available.
 Checkout our [release notes](https://skbase.readthedocs.io/en/latest/changelog.html).